CCIG-Champalimaud/adell-mri/README.md

 # ADeLL-MRI - a Deep-Learning Library for MRI

-Here I implement and develop methods for **classification**, **segmentation**, **self-supervised learning** and **detection** using different MRI modalities, but these are more generically applicable to other problems - I try to follow a modular design and development, such that networks can be deployed to different problems as necessary.
-I also do some work with self supervised learning methods, and have recently started to implement some building blocks for continuous learning.
-I prefer to organize data using `json` files so I have developed a number of scripts that allow me to achieve this (i.e. `utils/get-dataset-json.py`) and generate "dataset JSON files".
-By a dataset JSON file I merely mean a JSON file with the following format:
+Here we implement and develop methods for **classification**, **segmentation**, **self-supervised learning** and **detection** using different MRI modalities, but these are more generically applicable to other problems - we try to follow a modular design and development, such that networks can be deployed to different problems as necessary. we also do some work with self supervised learning methods, and have recently started to implement some building blocks for continuous learning. we prefer to organize data using `json` files so we have developed a number of scripts that allow us to achieve this (i.e. `utils/generate-dataset-json.py`) and generate "dataset JSON files".
+By a dataset JSON file we merely mean a JSON file with the following format:

 ```
 entry_1